What is it?

 Hmm.
 A few problems here.

-👉 First, there’s no evidence to show normal aging skin lacks Oxygen.
-We get plenty Oxygen from the air we breathe.
-And our blood delivers this Oxygen to our organs, tissues, and cells, along with other much needed nutrients.
+👉 First, it’s true that oxygen is awesome, and it helps heal chronic wounds.
+However, there’s no scientific evidence to show normal ageing skin lacks oxygen.
+When we’re healthy, we get plenty of oxygen from the air we breathe.
+And our blood delivers this oxygen to our organs, tissues, and cells, along with other much needed nutrients.
+We breathe out waste as carbon dioxide along with the oxygen we don’t need.

-👉 Second, even if an Oxygen boost were beneficial, there’s scant evidence that Oxygen applied to the skin, either during an Oxygen facial or in a potion or lotion, has any benefit at all for your skin (even if, as LYMA say, the molecule is in O4 format).
+👉 Second, even if an oxygen boost were beneficial, there’s scant evidence that oxygen applied directly to the skin, either during an oxygen facial or in a potion or lotion, has any benefit at all.

-👉 And lastly, I find the few scientific-sounding facts offered by LYMA about ASO a little bamboozling.
-There’s not much substance to it.
-And I can’t find an official INCI ingredient name, listing or data for ASO.
-So, who knows what it’s made up of?
-And LYMA don’t share test results of the LYMA laser used with versus without this wonder ingredient.
+👉 And last, there’s little substance to this Active Stabilised Oxygen ingredient.
+I can’t find an official INCI ingredient name, listing or data for it.
+So, who knows how it’s made, what it’s made up of, how it gets to the deepest layers and what it does there?
+And LYMA doesn’t share test results of the LYMA laser used with versus without this wonder ingredient.
 So, it may or may not have the effect as billed.

 It may be no better for your skin than your current skincare products.